 Prospecting can be outsourced, but you can also carry out these strategies in-house.
 Indeed, there are various companies specialised in this field that you can call upon.

-Commercial prospecting must be carried out on an ongoing basis within a company in order for it to continue its business.
-The amount will depend on the goals set in terms of conversion rate, turnover, appointments made, etc. Once you have achieved these goals, you can stop the conquest phase and move on to follow-ups and portfolio development.
-You can start a new wave of prospecting, once the objectives have been reached and the campaign has been completed !
+Sales prospecting must be carried out on an ongoing basis within a company in order for it to continue its business.
+The amount will depend on the goals set in terms of conversion rate, turnover, appointments made, etc. Once you have achieved these goals, you can stop the conquest phase.
+Move on to follow-ups and portfolio development.
+You can start a new wave of prospecting, once you reached your objectives and the campaign has been completed !